geek-cookbook/geek-cookbook/manuscript/kubernetes/loadbalancer.md

 - [Helm](/kubernetes/helm/) - Uber-recipes from fellow geeks
 - [Traefik](/kubernetes/traefik/) - Traefik Ingress via Helm

-## Chef's Notes

-1. This is MVP of the load balancer solution.
+[^1]: This is MVP of the load balancer solution.
 Any suggestions for improvements are welcome 😉

+--8<-- "recipe-footer.md"